Hufu: Influences of the Xianbei and ban of Xianbei clothing

-During the Wei, Jin, Northern and Southern dynasties, northern nomadic peoples introduced other styles of round collar (盤領 (panling)) robe in China.
+During the Wei, Jin, Northern and Southern dynasties, northern nomadic peoples introduced other styles of round collar robe in China.
 The round collar robe introduced by the Xianbei had tight sleeves which allowed for greater ease of riding when horse riding.
 Since the Northern Wei dynasty, the shapes of the Han Chinese robes started to be influenced by the round collar robes.
 The Xianbei were originally a branch of the Donghu which were defeated by the Xiongnu but they later claimed to be descendant of the Yellow Emperor as the Chinese.
 The Northern Wei period was a period of cultural integration between the Xianbei and the Han Chinese; the Xianbei ruling elites adopted Chinese clothing and Chinese customs while the Han Chinese started to integrate some of the Xianbei's nomadic style clothing which included high boots and round-collar robes with narrow sleeves into Han clothing.
 In the murals of Lou Rui tomb of Northern Qi (dated to 570), a procession of riders appear to be clothed in quekua and wearing boots and headgear.
 However, the other figures found in the tomb of Lou Rui are dressed in styles closer to the traditional Hanfu style, showing wide sleeves and lapels closing to the right side.